AllanCameron/PDFR/inflate_method.md

 01001     | 73   |   I
 001111    | 257  |   ...

 Ah, but now what's happened?
-We have come across a non-ascii code, 257.
+We have come across a non-ascii code, 257, starting at the 4th bit of byte 48.
 What does that mean?

 ## Length codes and distance codes
 Almost any reasonably-lengthed message you might want to compress will have repeated sequences in it.
 Even a short paragraph with just a couple of sentences might have repeated sequences in it.